DhruvaTikhe/RFID-Canteen-System/README.md

-# RFID base Contactless Canteen System
+# RFID based Contactless Canteen System
 This is an Arduino based MiniProject for creating a RFID system which uses RF cards to track credit (prepaid) and place orders.

 ## Goal